pja66/Flappy-Bird/README.md

 # Flappy-Bird

-A javascript implementation of the computer game flappy bird.
+A javascript implementation of the popular computer game flappy bird.